Reindert1/Project-Ra/scripts/image_filters/readme.md

 # img to label tool #

 ## Tool description
 This tool converts images to labeled data.
-Used for labeling.
+Non-coloured data is labeled as 0 and coloured data is labeled as 1.

 ## How to
 Expects commandline input.
 Inputfile-path (-i) and outputfile-path (-o).